Information on conditions unique to girls and young women can be found at

-The Norton Children’s Urology staff physicians in Louisville are fellowship trained in pediatric and adolescent urology specialty care.
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained in pediatric and adolescent urology specialty care.
 They have the expertise to provide the intricate surgery needed to treat bladder exstrophy.

-We have state-of-the-art equipment that is unavailable elsewhere in Louisville.
+We have state-of-the-art equipment that is not available elsewhere in Louisville.
 We also are able to provide sedation.

 Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.

 Bladder exstrophy means the bladder is essentially inside out and exposed.
 A baby with bladder exstrophy will leak urine from the open bladder.
 Children with bladder exstrophy also frequently have epispadias — the opening of the urethra is in the wrong location.